 The Jamaica Pond Association (JPA) is your local neighborhood association that works with you, your neighbors, various city and state agencies,and local businesses to improve the Pondside neighborhood of Jamaica Plain in Boston.
 Please check the link to the left that provides examples of how the JPA helps your neighborhood regarding public safety, zoning, the parklands, and in supporting other local neighborhood groups and organizations.
 In addition, we invite you to check all the links to the left to find out more about the JPA.MEETINGS and EVENTS COMING UP

-> The JPA Board meets the first Monday of each month except in cases of a holiday and the meeting will be the second Monday of the month.
-The upcoming JPA monthly meetings are scheduled for:
+> The JPA Board usually meets the first Monday of each month except in cases of a holiday and the meeting will be second Monday of the month.
+The next meeting will be October 6th.

 RENEW YOUR ANNUAL MEMBERSHIP NOW ONLINE: Click here.